"It was nothing but producers then. Sam Goldwyn..." Willy started to wheeze at the name. "The

 - Though the director of the infamous film The Oogieloves in the Big Balloon Adventure was a documentary filmmaker named Matthew Diamond, the real brainchild behind the film was Kenn Viselmann, whose Small Name, Big Ego was so rampant that he even named the movie's production company after himself (despite no one really knowing who he was).

-- Austin Powers is better known as the work of Mike Meyers, who wrote and starred in the films, than Jay Roach, who directed.
+- Austin Powers is better known as the work of Mike Myers, who wrote and starred in the films, than Jay Roach, who directed.

 - Due to the success of The Dark Knight Saga, many people assume Christopher Nolan has a great deal of control over the Superman reboot Man of Steel.
 In reality, he's just the film's producer, and has said his direct involvement ended pretty much at the stage of story development because he knew director Zack Snyder was more suited to the Superman material than he was.